-This course is for 16-22 year olds who are interested in a career in racing.
-Following a successful interview you will embark on this fourteen week programme where you’ll learn everything from horse riding to yard work.
+This course is for 16-25 year olds who are interested in a career in racing.
+Following a successful interview you will embark on either a 12 or 18 week* programme where you’ll learn everything from horse riding to yard work.

-Tuition is free for EU/EEA residents.
-Accommodation and meals for the duration of the course are provided at a cost of £562.50 for nine and fourteen week courses and £250 for four week courses.
+Tuition is free for UK residents.
+Accommodation and meals for the duration of the course are provided at a cost of £850 for twelve and eighteen week courses and £375 for six week courses.

 There is currently a bursary available to cover a percentage of this cost if the person comes from a household with a low income.
-Please contact Kieran Kourdache or call 01638 675905 to seek advice or support regarding bursary eligibility.
+Please contact Carol Bramhill or call 01638 675905 to seek advice or support regarding bursary eligibility.

 To view our full policy on Bursary please click here.